The LLV Algebra for Primitive Symplectic Varieties with Isolated Singularities: Hard Lefschetz for Symplectic Varieties

 We therefore have a pair of non-isotropic classes $(\gamma,\gamma')$ such that $q_X(\gamma,\gamma') = 0$ whose dual Lefschetz operators commute.
-As we will see, it is important that this pair vanishes under the induced bilinear form, as this defines a Zariski closed condition on the space of non-isotropic pairs.
+As we will see, it is important that this pair vanishes under the induced bilinear form, as this defines a Zariski-closed condition on the space of non-isotropic pairs.